SWIFTSIM/SOAP/misc/README.md

 loading the whole catalogue directly.

 The script works by opening in parallel each of the SOAP catalogue files available in the provided base directory, finding the target `TrackIDs` and getting the values of each property of interest.
 After opening every available SOAP catalogue, the collected data is saved to an HDF5 file.

+It only supports SOAP catalogues generated using HBT-HERONS or HBT+.

 ### Running

 The MPI routines used to load the SOAP catalogues in parallel use the [VirgoDC](https://github.com/jchelly/VirgoDC) package.
-If using COSMA, you can run `./scripts/cosma_python_env.sh` from the SOAP basefolder to install the required packages in a virtual enviroment.
+If using COSMA, you can run `./scripts/cosma_python_env.sh` from the SOAP base folder to install the required packages in a virtual enviroment.

 The following options need to be provided when running the scripts: